celestiaorg/celestia-specs/src/specs/data_structures.md

 ### Namespace Merkle Tree

-[Shares](#share) in LazyLedger are associated with a provided _namespace ID_.
+[Shares](#share) in Celestia are associated with a provided _namespace ID_.
 The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642), which is itself an extension of the [Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0).
 It allows for compact proofs around the inclusion or exclusion of shares with particular namespace IDs.

 Nodes contain three fields:
 | name    | type                         | description                                      |